 If you are driving, we recommend parking right outside the city walls in one of the paid parking spots.
 Do NOT park anywhere that has a blue sign for parking with RESERVED on it, this is for local citizens only and you do not want to end up with a boot on your car!
 The parking is inexpensive and you have to pay with coins.

 If you are looking to explore a bit outside of Trebon we recommend visiting Jindrichuv Hradec, another amazing quaint town with a castle to explore.
-We arrived on a Sunday, and unfortunately, the town was pretty much closed up for the day off but there were many different restaurants, bars, cafes, and shops to enjoy if you arrive on any other day.
+We arrived on a Sunday, and unfortunately, the town was pretty much closed up for the day off.
+However, there were many different restaurants, bars, cafes, and shops to enjoy if you arrive on any other day.

 The castle complex was also large and worth taking a walk through.
 We showed up poorly timed at about 15 minutes before the castle closed for the day and missed out on the tour inside.
 You’ll also want to check out Europe’s largest moving nativity scene while you’re in town!